cookiesncream716/helloWorld2/README.md

   })
 }
 ```
-It is now ready to test.
-Open the page in the browser.
+It's now ready to test!
+Open the page in the browser and you'll see it greet the world!

 ### STAGE 3 - Display "Hello World" after the button is clicked

+Let's make things interactive.
+We'll modify our plugin so that greetings come up when you click a button.

-1. Since the greeting is supposed to appear until after the button is clicked, it needs to be made invisible.
-Give the visible property of greeting a value of false.
+1. Since the greeting is supposed to appear only after the button is clicked, it needs to start out invisible.
+Give the `visible` property of `greeting` a value of `false`.

 ```
 greeting.visible = false
 ```

-2. A button needs to be created using the [Button](https://github.com/Tixit/Gem.js#button) property.
-Since there is only one button, it does not need a label to distinguish it from other buttons.
+2. Create a button with the [`Button`](https://github.com/Tixit/Gem.js#button) gem.

 ```
 var button = Gem.Button('click me')
 ```

-3. Add button to box.
+3. Add `button` to `box`.

 ```
 var box = Gem.Block(‘box’, greeting, button)
 ```

-4. (optional) Give the button some style.
-Just add it after $greeting; but be sure to separate it with a comma.
+4. *(optional)* Give the button some style.
+Just add it after `$greeting`.
+Here, we're using the `Button`'s name to select for it and give it a style, rather than a label.

 ```
 Button: {